 Arlington - While we were here in the winter we tried to go to Arlington but it was a little too late to get in and out.
 We did actually drive in because I insisted on trying.
 This time we made sure to get there early enough.
 We parked and walked uphill in the hundred degree weather and our first stop is: The Tomb of the Unknown Soldier.
 We sat on the steps to take it all in.
 There in the heat we had the view overlooking view at the top of the hill crest I thought what a great resting place.
 Beautiful.
 Serene.
 Each hour they have a changing of the guards ceremony which we did not have to wait very long to see.
 Very commemorative and awe inspiring.
 That really is monumental.
 We stopped by Kennedy everlasting flame and enjoyed the experience.
 The flame was lit at his funeral and still burns today.
 His wife and two children are at rest there with him and JFK is forever remembered.
 The view at his site is also quite significant.
 Another moment to just reflect on our history while the kids start asking questions about how he was killed and why.

 These are the places that are less central and need a little more driving to get to.
 So we worked the navigation and worked the outskirts.

 Quite different than our first trip to DC, we did completely different things this time around.
-Josh really wanted to have time to tour the bureau of printing and engraving however there are tickets given out early in the morning and once they are gone the office closes.
+Josh really wanted to have time to tour the Bureau of Printing and Engraving however tickets are distributed early in the morning and once they are gone, the office closes.
 We had missed it.
 He was disappointed and I assured him we would do that when we returned again.
 We would be back.
 One of the most interesting things that happens on each trip is we managed to put together our next trip.